peter88213/nvhelp-de/source/character_view.rst

 .. hint::
    This text box can hold any character data that seem important to you.
-   If "Ziele" is not the right category for you, you can change the label in the `book settings <book_view.html#umbenennungen>`__.
+   If "Ziele" is not the right category for you kann man change the label in the `book settings <book_view.html#umbenennungen>`__.

 Links
 -----

-Aufklappen or collapse this frame by clicking on the label.
+Dieses Fenster mit Klick auf den Titel öffnen oder schließen.

 .. figure:: _images/character_view04.png
    :alt: Screenshot